 I’m not saying you have to have a perfect set of Tupperware from the same brand in the same style with the same color lids.
 You can definitely still organize your food storage containers even if they are mismatched, so don’t go out and buy a whole new set if you don’t want to.

-However, if you don’t have tons of room for Tupperware, consider looking into stacking containers.
+However, if you don’t have tons of room for Tupperware, consider looking into stackable containers.
 You can usually find a complete set like this that will let you nest your containers and it will save you tons of space.

 4. Hang under-the-shelf storage baskets for extra Tupperware storage space.